fuzziqersoftware/newserv/README.md

 ### Linux

 There are currently no precompiled releases for Linux.
-To run newserv on Linux, you'll have to build it from source - see the "Building from source" section below.
+To run newserv on Linux, you'll have to build it from source - see the section below.

-### Building from source
+### Building from source (macOS/Linux)

+To build on macOS or Linux:

-1. Install the packages newserv depends on.
+1. Install the dependencies needed for your platform:
-    * If you're on Windows, install [Cygwin](https://www.cygwin.com/).
-While doing so, install the `cmake`, `gcc-core`, `gcc-g++`, `git`, `libevent2.1_7`, `libevent-devel`, `make`, `libiconv-devel`, and `zlib` packages.
-Do the rest of these steps inside a Cygwin shell (not a Windows cmd shell or PowerShell).
-    * If you're on macOS, run `brew install cmake libevent libiconv`.
+    * macOS: `brew install cmake asio libiconv`
-    * If you're on Linux, run `sudo apt-get install cmake libevent-dev` (or use your Linux distribution's package manager).
+    * Linux: `sudo apt-get install cmake libasio-dev` (or use your Linux distribution's package manager)
-3. Build and install [phosg](https://github.com/fuzziqersoftware/phosg) and [resource_dasm](https://github.com/fuzziqersoftware/resource_dasm).
+2. Build and install [phosg](https://github.com/fuzziqersoftware/phosg) and [resource_dasm](https://github.com/fuzziqersoftware/resource_dasm).
-5. Run `cmake . && make` in the newserv directory.
+3. Run `cmake . && make` in the newserv directory.

-After building newserv, edit system/config.example.json as needed **and rename it to system/config.json** (note that this step is not necessary for the precompiled releases!), set up [client patch directories](#client-patch-directories) if you're planning to play Blue Burst, then run `./newserv` in newserv's directory.
+After building newserv, edit system/config.example.json as needed **and rename it to system/config.json** (note that this step is not necessary for the precompiled releases), set up [client patch directories](#client-patch-directories) if you're planning to play Blue Burst, then run `./newserv` in newserv's directory.

 The server has an interactive shell which can be used to make changes, such as managing user accounts, updating the server's configuration, managing Episode 3 tournaments, and more.
 Type `help` and press Enter to see all the commands.

 On Linux and macOS, the server also responds to SIGUSR1 and SIGUSR2.
 SIGUSR1 does the equivalent of the shell's `reload config` command, which reloads config.json but not any dependent files (so quests, Episode 3 maps, etc. will not be reloaded).
 SIGUSR2 does the equivalent of the shell's `reload all` command, which reloads everything.

 To use newserv in other ways (e.g. for translating data), see the end of this document.

+### Building from source (Windows)

+The current version of newserv is cross-compiled using mingw-w64 on a macOS build machine, with the necessary libraries manually installed.
+Setting up such a build environment is tedious and not recommended; it's recommended to just use a release version instead.

 ## Client patch directories